-My stomach immediately dropped as I spewed out all these fears and reasons why I couldn’t… and people wouldn’t… and what if…
+My stomach immediately dropped as I spewed out endless fears and reasons why I couldn’t… and people wouldn’t… and what if…

-She stopped me and said, “Scott, you’ve been spending the last 10+ years learning about these topics and helping everyone that approaches you.
+She stopped me and said, “Scott, you’ve been spending the last 10+ years learning about this stuff and helping everyone that approaches you.
 They’re getting results and they appreciate it.
 It’s time to start charing people.”

 Eventually I started to get rational and began thinking through what this meant.

 I had no idea what to start charging people.
 Or what specifically the offering would be.